tusharshahrs/pulumi-home/aws-classic-ts-launchtemplate/README.md

-# AWS EC2 instance launched via launchtemplate
+# AWS EC2 instance launched via Launchtemplate

 AWS EC2 instance launched via launchtemplate.
 The following resources are created:  vpc, securitygroup, sshkeypair,ami, role, instanceprofile, & ec2 instance is launched via a function that returns a launchtemplate.
 Note that there is a tags.ts where we added some tags.

 ## Requirements

-pulumi 3.0 & node.js 14.
+pulumi 3.0 & Node.js 14.

 ## Running the App